Here's To A Good Night's Sleep

 Do you snore frequently?

-Are you excessively tired during the day?
+Are you exhausted during the day?

 Do you fall asleep while watching TV or reading?